-Scandalous Goons is a hack of Tunnel Goons, which I mentioned in a previous post.
-The rules of the game are basically the same, but instead of classes Mark supplies the stats of Reputation, Rumor, and Connections.
+Scandalous Goons is a hack of Nate Treme's Tunnel Goons.
+The rules of the game are basically the same as Tunnel Goons, but instead of classes Mark supplies the stats of Reputation, Rumor, and Connections.
 And in place of inventory items we have assets like Military Honors, Spy, Blackmail Information, and Married Well.
-The third change is really about trading out health for a bank of Influence points.
+The final change is really about swapping out the health stat for a bank of Influence points.

 Two things make this little game an ideal "bolt on" to about any campaign.